Flying foxes Birds Possums Snakes Koalas

 Reporting magpie attacks

-- If an aggressive Magpie is on public land not owned by Council, the bird comes under the National Parks and Wildlife Service, contact the Tweed Area Office on 02 6670 8600.
+- If the aggressive bird is on public land not owned by Council, such as bushland or private property, report it to the National Parks and Wildlife Service.
+Contact the Tweed Area Office on 02 6670 8600.

 Plovers (Masked lapwings)

 Commonly known as plovers, they are a medium-sized bird with loud, penetrating calls.

 It is a bold bird that swoops at intruders in defence of eggs or young.
 Some pairs defend large mobile territories around chicks rather than the nest.